radum/performance-testing-framework/docs/perf-browser-rendering.md

 The next script script2.js will be seen by the preload scanner and it will start fetching before script.js will finish executing.

 ### Browser Events

+#### The end

+What happens at the end of parsing the html

+1. Document's readyState becomes `interactive`.
+2. Wait for stylesheets to load that were parser-inserted & their media matches.
+3. Wait for & execute all `defer` scripts in order.
+4. `DOMContentLoaded` event.
+5. Wait for pretty much everything that triggered a request.
+6. Document's readyState becomes `complete`.
+7. `load` event (images have loaded and everything else).
+8. `pageshow` event.

 #### DOM Content Loaded